-Coronavirus: 2 Diamond Princess Cruise Ship Passengers Die After Contracting COVID-19
+Coronavirus: South Korea Says COVID-19 Cases Doubled In 24 Hours

 The man and woman are the first Diamond Princess passengers to die during the virus outbreak.
 The cruise ship has been under a quarantine at Yokohama's port near Tokyo since Feb.
 3.

 Both of the passengers died about a week after tests confirmed they were infected with the respiratory virus.
 The male passenger was from Kanagawa prefecture and the female passenger was from Tokyo, the health ministry said.
-It added that while the man died from the coronavirus illness, known as COVID-19, the woman died from pneumonia.
+It added that while the man died from COVID-19, the woman died from pneumonia.

 A total of 634 people from the Diamond Princess have tested positive for COVID-19, the Japanese agency said.
 More than half that number are identified as "asymptomatic pathogen carriers," meaning that while they don't show signs of the illness, they can still transmit the disease to others or become sick themselves.